atreyasha/memory-daemon/README.md

     port 587
     ```

-4. Once all the above options have been configured, run `md_wizard` and select `3` to run a dummy test.
+4. Once all the above options have been configured, we can test the service.
 An email will be sent to your specified account and no process will be killed.
 Please check your spam folder in case nothing appears.
+For this, execute the following:

     ```
-    $ ./md_wizard
+    $ make test

-    1) Install memory-daemon
-    2) Edit md.conf
-    3) Test memory-daemon with dummy trigger
-    4) Add crontab for memory-daemon
-    5) Uninstall memory-daemon
-    #?
-3
     ```

     Below is an example of the dummy email: